aselker/cooperation_emergence/reports/project_report_draft1.md

 ## Experiments
 ### Experiment 1: Basic System replication
-Before doing a deep analysis of how cooperation is instantiated, we wanted to show what happens once a critical mass of cooperators is reached in a system.
-After designing the world, we wanted to observe what would happen when
+The first step of the experiment was to prove that if a cluster of cooperators exists, it can expand and dominate the biofilm.
+In Hashem et al., their setup had squares of cooperators smaller than 6x6 dying out.

-For our first experiment, we need to build a basic world that allows us to model the cells as cooperators or defectors, and create behavior that replicates what the paper demonstrated.
+For our first experiment, we built a basic world that models the cells as cooperators or defectors, and create behavior that replicates what the paper demonstrated.
 What this will consist of is some cellular automata system that exists in a world where every location has a cell, and the cell interacts with its neighbors regarding food obtaining.
 The goal here is to build a basic model to be expanded upon in future experiments

 #### Results of Experiment 1
 The results of Experiment 1 should lead to a near-deterministic system that will allow defectors to take over if there aren’t enough cooperators or will allow cooperators to dominate, leaving strips of defectors as in the original paper.
 A sample image of this can be seen below, taken from the original paper.